About this section

 Sex toys and dildoes

 Sex toys and dildoes are often confused – not that it makes a huge difference.
-Sex toys is a generic term for objects or devices that produce sexual pleasure when used while dildoes and butt plugs are types of sex toys.
+Sex toys are a generic term for objects or devices that produce sexual pleasure when used while dildoes and butt plugs are types of sex toys.

 There is also the perplexing issue as to whether the plural of dildo is dildos or dildoes.
 Our research suggests both are used, including the Collins English Dictionary: dildo or dildoe NOUN, plural –dos or –does